root-at-iyn/CCT-APP-Prep/02-Core-Technical-Skills/B11-Cryptography.md

 Block ciphers can operate in cipher block chaining (CBC) mode.
 CBC mode means that each block depends on the proper encryption of the block before it.
 This interdependence ensures that a change to any of the plaintext bits will cause the final encrypted block to change in a way that cannot be predicted or counteracted without knowing the key to the block cipher.

 CBC mode requires an initial chaining vector (ICV or IV), which is used to prevent two identical text sequences from producing the same ciphertext when encrypted.
-The ICV is updated each time a block is encrypted; the result is an output chaining vector (OCV or OV).
+The IV is updated each time a block is encrypted; the result is an output chaining vector (OCV or OV).
 For contiguous data, the OCV is automatically used as the ICV for the next block of data.
-For discontiguous data, it is your responsibility to pass the OCV from the previous block of data as the ICV for the next block.
-The recipient of the final encrypted data needs the original ICV to decrypt the data.
-In most cases there is no need for the ICV to be secret, but it should never be reused with the same key.
-The size of the ICV is the same as the cipher block size (8 bytes for DES and TDES, 16 bytes for AES).
+For discontiguous data, it is your responsibility to pass the OCV from the previous block of data as the IV for the next block.
+The recipient of the final encrypted data needs the original IV to decrypt the data.
+In most cases there is no need for the IV to be secret, but it should never be reused with the same key.
+The size of the IV is the same as the cipher block size (8 bytes for DES and TDES, 16 bytes for AES).

 ### Asymmetric Encryption

-- Also known as `public key encryption`, uses a key pair *(public key / private key)* where one key is used to `encrypt` data, and the other key is used to `decrypt` data.
+- Also known as `public key encryption`, uses a key pair *(public key / private key)* where the public key is used to `encrypt` data, and the private key is used to `decrypt` data.
+- Since the public key is known and used to encrypt messages, asymmetric encryption can be attacked with *chosen plaintext attacks*.
-- RSA is an example of an asymmetric encryption algorithm
+- RSA is an example of an asymmetric encryption algorithm.

 ## Encryption algorithms:
 ### - DES